 - Fundraising communication

-- Promotion of discounts and services for alumni
+- Promotion of services for alumni

 Data Analysis and Updating Your Details